waggle-sensor/waggle/codeContributions/README.md

 # Code Contributions

+## Internal Contributors

+who why and when?

+You are an internal contributor if you -

+1. Produced the artifact when employed by UChicago Argonne LLC.

+## External Contributors

+who why and whe?

 To make a contribution to a Waggle project, please follow these steps.

 1. Create a change description in the format specified below to